-Woman seated at a wooden desk in a softly lit study, reading archival documents, surrounded by books, framed photos, and storage boxes.
+Woman seated at desk reading a large archival book, surrounded by framed photos, storage boxes, and soft lamplight.

 Our History